rust-lang/mdBook/book-example/src/format/theme/syntax-highlighting.md

 You could also create a pull-request with the proposed improvements.

 Overall the theme should be light and sober, without to many flashy colors.

-## Custom theme
-Like the rest of the theme, the files used for syntax highlighting can be overwritten with your own.

-- ***highlight.js*** normally you shouldn't have to overwrite this file.
-But if you need to, you can.
-- ***highlight.css*** theme used by highlight.js for syntax highlighting.

-If you want to use another theme for `highlight.js` download it from their website, or make it yourself, rename it to `highlight.css` and put it in `src/theme` (or the equivalent if you changed your source folder)

-Now your theme will be used instead of the default theme.